-(c) Cash
+(c) Cash and cash equivalents

-Cash includes cash on hand and bank balances available upon demand.
-The Company did not have any cash equivalents as at June 30, 2014 and June 30, 2013.
+Cash and cash equivalents include cash on hand and bank balances with original maturities of three months or less from the date of acquisition, or are available upon demand.
+The Company did not have any cash equivalents as at June 30, 2015 and June 30, 2014.